swszz/spring-cloud-ecosystem/README.md

 ### introduction

-- what is Cloud Native?
+- what is cloud native?
-- why Cloud Native?
+- why cloud native?

 ### concept of cloud native features